GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 This constructs a Visual Studio solution with multiple projects and CMake build information, in the 'build' subdirectory, but does not build those projects.
-The CMAKE_INSTALL_PREFIX parameter establishes the final install directory in advance as a third subdirectory 'libpqxx', of the build directory.
+The CMAKE_INSTALL_PREFIX parameter establishes the final install directory in advance as a third subdirectory 'libpqxx', of the top level directory.
 This cannot be located in the protected Program Files directory without running CMake as administrator.
 Leaving off the CMAKE_INSTALL_PREFIX parameter usually causes CMake to default to